nestauk/flow-temp-toolkit/src/principles/3-make-the-changes.md

 next: 4-give-wider-guidance
 patterns:
   - slug: define-the-type-of-boiler-controls
-    title: Define the type of boiler controls
+    title: "Householders want specific and clear advice, the first step to providing this is identifying the type of controls on the boiler. "
     description: "Householders want specific and clear advice, the first step to providing this is identifying the type of controls on the boiler. "
     body: >
       <ul>
         <li>
          Ensure boiler controls are accessible and visible and open any covering panel.
         </li>
         <li>
-          Define what kind of controls the boiler has, we’ve found that there are three main types and offering these three options caters for the majority of needs.
+       Identify the type of controls the boiler has.
+We found that there are three main types that cover the majority of systems:
           <ul>
             <li>
-              Button-based boiler - a boiler with no dials on the control panel, only buttons.
+         button-based boiler - a boiler with no dials on the control panel, only buttons
             </li>
             <li>
-              Single dial boiler - a boiler with a single dial, it may also have some buttons.
+             single dial boiler - a boiler with a single dial, it may also have some buttons
             </li>
             <li>
-              Multiple dial boiler - a boiler with two dials, and maybe some buttons.
+          multiple dial boiler - a boiler with two dials, and maybe some buttons.
             </li>
           </ul>
         </li>
         <li>
-          If guidance is being given remotely ensure that the above options are described and if possible illustrated to consumers.
+      If guidance is being given remotely ensure that the above options are described and if possible illustrated to users.
         </li>
       </ul>
     icon: /static/files/icon.svg